 Joint Procedures Framework MOU for Surface Coal Mining Permit Applications

-The U.S. Office of Surface Mining (OSM), U.S. Army Corps of Engineers (COE), U.S. Environmental Protection Agency (EPA), and U.S. Fish and Wildlife Service (FWS) have coordinated in the development of a Memorandum of Understanding (MOU) to improve coordination and information sharing among the agencies responsible for reviewing and processing Surface Mining Control and Reclamation Act (SMCRA) and Clean Water Act (CWA) Section 404 dredge and fill permits.
+The U.S. Office of Surface Mining (OSM), U.S. Army Corps of Engineers (COE), U.S. Environmental Protection Agency (EPA), and U.S. Fish and Wildlife Service (FWS) signed a Memorandum of Understanding (MOU) to improve coordination among the agencies responsible for reviewing and processing Surface Mining Control and Reclamation Act (SMCRA) and Clean Water Act (CWA) Section 404 dredge and fill permits.
 The purpose of the MOU is to provide a framework for establishing more coordinated procedures to improve the decision-making process for surface coal mining permit applications received pursuant to SMCRA and CWA Section 404.
-The agencies believe the MOU is important to:
+These agencies believe the MOU is important to:

 The MOU encourages development of joint procedures between COE Districts and SMCRA regulatory agencies, in coordination with EPA, FWS, and other appropriate agencies, to facilitate concurrent and coordinated review and processing of surface coal mining permit applications.
 Joint procedures may describe how agencies would: